asadqureshi12/cardiometabolic-deterioration/README.md

 | `WORSENING + UNSTABLE` | 7 |

 These patients represent concurrent directional deterioration and physiological instability across the monitored biomarker set.

-### Temporal Modelling Rationale

-Temporal modelling was intentionally restricted to:

-- systolic blood pressure

-- HbA1c

-- LDL cholesterol

-BMI and eGFR were excluded from trajectory logic due to different physiological behaviour and interpretability constraints (D-76).

-Trajectory classification identifies directional change:

-- `WORSENING`

-- `IMPROVING`

-- `STABLE`

-Variance classification independently evaluates signal volatility:

-- `UNSTABLE`

-- `STABLE`

-The aggregation model is explicitly non-compensatory (D-51).
-Any deterioration signal activates the system-level flag even if other markers improve concurrently.

-This approach was selected to reflect conservative clinical escalation behaviour in chronic disease monitoring.

 ---